 The Cost of Concrete Corrosion

 Reinforced concrete structures must be tested regularly to detect and prevent rebar corrosion.
 As these structures get older, the risk of corrosion in reinforcing steel continues to increase.
-This is especially important since a large number of structures were built using reinforced concrete between the 1950s and 1970s, especially bridges.
+This is important since a large number of structures were built using reinforced concrete between the 1950s and 1970s, especially bridges.

-In North America, the average age of the continents’ 607,380 bridges currently in operation is 42 years old, with some of these structures as old as 80 years.
+In North America, the average age of the continents’ 607,380 bridges currently in operation is 42 years old… With some of these structures as old as 80 years!
 On top of that, one in nine of these bridges is considered structurally deficient and nearing the end of its initial service life (Structure Magazine).
 Consequently, these structures require more frequent testing and repairs to eliminate damage and slow down the corrosion process.

 Since concrete is the most widely used manufactured material globally, the industrialized world faces billions of dollars in concrete testing and repair costs.
 This is essential in order to keep structures sound and functional.
 In Switzerland alone, the annual cost of repairs can amount to between $6.6-$26.3 billion CAD.
 When taking this information into consideration, it is extremely important to accurately assess the condition of reinforced concrete structures in order to decide if repairs are required immediately.

-Check out these different techniques when comparing corrosion on bridge structures
+Check out these different techniques when comparing corrosion on bridge structures!

 Detecting the Rebar Corrosion Rate